rayes0/blog/content/about.md

 {{< figure src="/img/about/greenhouse-outside.jpg" caption="Outside the greenhouse" link="/img/about/greenhouse-outside.jpg" >}}

 Gardening is a massive stress-relieving pastime, though it takes a large amount of dedication and effort if you want to do it well.
-My parents own a greenhouse (which my dad and I built), as well as some outdoor plants which i take care of.
-Sometimes it feels like a waste of energy, but I suppose there are much worse ways I could be using my time.
-And of course, the subsequent payoff of beautiful plants and organic food is worth the effort.
+My parents own a greenhouse (which my dad and I built), as well as some outdoor plants which I take care of.
+Sometimes it feels like a waste of effort, but I suppose there are much worse ways I could be using my time.
+And of course, the subsequent payoff of beautiful plants and organic food makes it feel worth it.

 ## Things I use {#things-i-use}